pineapplemachine/jsdoom/style.md

 #### <a id="3.5.1."></a> 3.5.1.
 Prefer parentheses around arrow function parameters

-In general, the parameter list of an arrow function should always be enclosed within paretheses `()`, even when there is only a single parameter.
+The parameter list of an arrow function should always be enclosed within paretheses `()`, even when there is only a single parameter.

 ``` ts